UdotCASH/uTransmute/README.md

 ## Summary

-ETHxEOS is a protocol to enable cross-chain ⛓ token movement between ETH and EOS.
+ETHxEOS is a protocol to enable cross-chain ⛓ token swapping between ETH and EOS.

 * ETH (ERC20)  --> ETHxEOS --> EOS (tokens)

-The goal of this protocol is to provide a standard for app developers to move their tokens and apps between chains.
+The goal of this protocol is to provide a standard for app developers to move their tokens and apps between chains, enabling greater decentralization, redundancy and usage.

 Join the main [U.CASH Telegram group](https://t.me/ucash) to discuss ETHxEOS and its impact on the greater ecosystem.